 Laura Sutton Shanks

-You are interested in becoming a yoga teacher or you want to perfect your teaching skills ?
+You are interested in becoming a yoga teacher or do you want to perfect your teaching skills?